reginald-project/reginald/docs/protocol.md

 ### Base Types

-This document uses [JSON Schema](https://json-schema.org/) to document the expected types and forms of the protocol.
+This document uses [JSON Schema](https://json-schema.org/) to formally document the expected types and forms of the protocol.
+Each type is also provided as pseudo-code to make them easier to read.
+Please note that the RPP does not at this time provide an actual JSON Schema file.

 ```json
 {